solita/solita.github.com/_posts/2020-09-29-aws-developer-tools-mule-cicd-solution.md

 Typically it would be a good idea to document your infrastructure as code, for example by creating the services you need via CloudFormation templates.
 Here I was doing a Proof Of Concept, so I did all of the setup via the AWS Console UI.

+I'm going to show here how to build a CI/CD pipeline using AWS Developer tools, utilize Maven for the actual builing and deploying the MuleSoft Application to CloudHub.
+CloudHub is the PaaS (Platform as a Service) part of MuleSoft's Anypoint Platform.
+Technically it uses AWS services in the background.
+Find more information [here](https://www.mulesoft.com/platform/saas/cloudhub-ipaas-cloud-based-integration).

 # CodeCommit to store the source code

 It's not a requirement to use AWS CodeCommit to be able to utilize CodeBuild or CodePipeline, but in my case it made sense as the original source code was not in a public repository like GitHub.